NFL-BA: Near-Field Light Bundle Adjustment for SLAM in Dynamic Lighting: Introduction

+However, many scientific and safety‐critical applications demand that autonomous agents operate in environments devoid of external illumination, relying instead on self-mounted light sources.
+For example, in endoscopy procedures, a slender flexible tube with a co-located light and camera is used to inspect internal organs such as the airway and the colon \cite{EndoDAC2024, Wan_EndoGSLAM_MICCAI2024, EndoSLAM, liu2024endogaussian, Yan_Deform3DGS_MICCAI2024,Hua_Endo4DGS_MICCAI2024}.
+Accurate trajectory estimation is crucial for reliably guiding instruments to areas of interest, mapping anomalies, and avoiding tissue damage during navigation.
+In subterranean search‐and‐rescue or collapsed‐building inspection, robots rely on onboard lamps to explore unstable voids; slight errors in pose estimation can accumulate into large drift, leading to misaligned maps, missed victims, or costly back‐tracking.

+Despite the prevalence of these use cases, current SLAM systems perform poorly under such conditions (see Fig.~\ref{fig:wild-capture}).
+This performance drop is primarily due to the effects of \textit{dynamic near-field lighting}, where the only illumination is co-located with the camera and moves with it.
+Dynamic near-field lighting causes different points of the surface to receive different intensities of light at each time step, depending on the distance and orientation of the point to the camera, introducing strong, view-dependent shading.
+These lighting artifacts significantly impair both feature-based and direct (photometric) tracking, resulting in substantial failures in mapping accuracy and pose estimation.

-To alleviate these issues, we create a new Bundle Adjustment loss that accounts for dynamic near-field lighting.
-Our key intuition is that the captured image and its lighting effects can provide valuable information about the relative distance and orientation between each point on the surface and the camera, e.g. the point closest to the camera with the surface normal towards the camera will receive large incoming light and hence will have a larger intensity value in the captured image compared to points that are further away from the camera or with surface normals pointing away from the camera.
-With this intuition, we formulate a Near-Field Lighting Bundle Adjustment loss ($\mathcal{L}_{NFL-BA}$) where we can alternate between optimizing the surface geometry and camera parameters such that the rendered image has intensity variations that match the relative distance and orientation between the surface and the camera.
+To alleviate these issues, we propose a new Bundle Adjustment loss that accounts for dynamic near-field lighting.
+Our key intuition is that the shading effect of the captured image can provide valuable information about the relative distance and orientation between the surface and the camera.
+With this, we formulate a Near-Field Lighting Bundle Adjustment loss, NFL-BA, where we optimize the surface geometry and the camera parameters such that the rendered image has shading variations that match the relative distance and orientation between the surface and the camera.
+Our NFL-BA loss can be applied to any neural rendering-based SLAM algorithm, i.e., with neural implicit and explicit 3D Gaussian scene representation.

-Inspired by the recent success of 3D Gaussian Splatting in SLAM \cite{GSSLAM2023}, we define the Near-Field Lighting Bundle Adjustment loss ($\mathcal{L}_{NFL-BA}$) for 3D Gaussian surface representations.
-We then consider two state-of-the-art 3DGS-based SLAM systems, MonoGS \cite{MonoGS} and EndoGSLAM \cite{EndoGSLAM2024}, and show that adding our proposed Near-Field Lighting Bundle Adjustment loss ($\mathcal{L}_{NFL-BA}$) in their Tracking and Mapping components can significantly improve their performance on a commonly used phantom colonoscopy dataset C3VD \cite{c3vd}.
-For example, with depth initialized by a state-of-the-art monocular depth estimator PPSNet \cite{PPSNet}, $\mathcal{L}_{NFL-BA}$ significantly improves camera localization for MonoGS by 35\% and for EndoGSLAM by 22\%, and image rendering perceptual quality (LPIPS metric) for MonoGS by 48\% and marginally for EndoGSLAM.